datarttu/hfplogger/README.md

 ```

 Files that are opened by a running process, e.g. log and csv files by `subscribe.py`, can be detected by `lsof -a -c python +D data/` (if run from within the project root).

+## TODO stuff

+- **TODO:** *csv to database* routine takes all the csv files in `data/raw/` that are not opened by the subscription process, copies their contents into the database, and either compresses the raw csv files to `data/gz/` or simply deletes them.
+Results, such as number of lines read vs. copied to database per raw file, are reported into `data/logs/csv_to_db_[%Y%m%d].log` (one log file per day), and sent to Slack.
+Run this e.g. once a day.
+The database schema must comply with the structure of the csv data collected, of course.
+- **TODO:** *prune files* deletes files older than `$1` days (by modification time) from directory `$2`, reports the deleted files to `data/logs/prune_files_[%Y%m%d].log` (one log file per day), and sends the number of files deleted to Slack.
+Size of the directory on disk is reported too, before and after the deletions.
+Run this once a day for each directory you want.
+- **TODO:** *drop db chunks* removes database Timescale "chunks" (partitions) for timestamps older than `$1` days.
+Table sizes on disk are reported as well, before and after dropping the chunks.
+- **TODO:** system and network load monitoring